 - Successfully complete 6 lecture courses (or their equivalent) as described above. - Successfully complete three teaching units. - Successfully complete (pass) their qualifying exam. - Get approval of the Ph.D. advisor who confirms that the student is making adequate progress toward a Ph.D. - Get departmental approval to continue in the Ph.D. program as confirmed by the signature of the Department Chair.

-If you did not complete your coursework requirements in your first year at Rice, you must now complete them.
+If the student did not complete their coursework requirements in their first year at Rice, the student must now complete them.
 Most students will still have one or two semesters of teaching.

 B. Qualifying Exam